uccser/cs-field-guide/text/en/chapters/algorithms.md

 *Astute observers will note that this algorithm is still inefficient because the rising table and oven are not used at the same time.
 Designing algorithms that take advantage of parallelism is an important advanced topic in computer science.*

+### Combining Algorithms
+One of the advantages of the building blocks perspective is that completed algorithms themselves can now be seen as new blocks we can build with.
+We can connect complete algorithms or we can interleave parts of algorithms to create new algorithms.

+For example, a recipe for croutons might be:

+1. Cut a loaf of bread into 2cm cubes
+2. Brush cubes lightly with olive oil and season with salt, pepper, and herbs
+3. Bake on large tray, flipping the cubes halfway through

+We can connect the algorithm for baking bread in the previous section to this algorithm to create a new algorithm that makes croutons from scratch.
+If we required other ingredients for our recipe, we could connect multiple algorithms to build very complex algorithms.

+Often when we have multiple algorithms that solve a problem there are advantages of each algorithm for specific cases.
+Hybrid algorithms take parts of multiple algorithms and combine them to gain the advantages of both original algorithms.
+For example, Timsort is one of the fastest known sorting algorithms in practice and it uses parts of insertion sort and merge sort.
+Insertion sort is used on very small sequences to take advantage of its speed for already or partially ordered sequences.
+Merge sort is used to merge these small sequences into larger ones to take advantage of the better upper bound on algorithm cost for large data sets.

 ## The whole story!

 We've only really scratched the surface of algorithms in this chapter, as there are millions of different algorithms for millions of different problems!
 Algorithms are used in maths, route planning, network planning and operation, problem solving, artificial intelligence, genetic programming, computer vision, the list goes on and on!
 But by going through this chapter you should have gained an understanding of the key concepts of algorithms and will be well prepared to tackle more complicated ones in the future.